Electronic-Mango/rss-reader-telegram-bot/README.md

 ### Checking for updates

-Bot check for updates for all subscriptions in a regular intervals, configured by the `settings.toml` parameter `UPDATES` - `LOOKUP_INTERVAL_SECONDS`, or the `UPDATES_LOOKUP_INTERVAL_SECONDS` environment variable.
+Bot check for updates for all subscriptions in a regular intervals, configured by the `settings.toml` parameter `UPDATES` - `LOOKUP_INTERVAL`, or the `UPDATES_LOOKUP_INTERVAL` environment variable.

 By default it will check for updates every hour.

-A different parameter `LOOKUP_FEED_DELAY_SECONDS` configures the delay between checking each feed.
+A different parameter `LOOKUP_FEED_DELAY` configures the delay between checking each feed.
 This should prevent the bot from stopping responding to commands when it's checking for updates, since it might take a while.

-You should check how long checking for each update takes in your case and modify the `LOOKUP_FEED_DELAY_SECONDS` accordingly, so the bot has the time to respond to commands in the mean time.
+You should check how long checking for each update takes in your case and modify the `LOOKUP_FEED_DELAY` accordingly, so the bot has the time to respond to commands in the mean time.
 At the same time it shouldn't be so big, that last checks are done when next iteration of checking for updates starts.

 ### Sending updates and message formatting